-All existing Cycle 1 Ranked Projects currently underway and under a Surtax Funding Agreement shall no longer be eligible to receive separate cost escalation funding from County for such projects and the contingency provisions in Section 4.4.4 shall apply.
+All existing Cycle 1 Ranked Projects currently underway and under a Surtax Funding Agreement shall no longer be eligible to receive cost escalation funding from County for such projects.

 ARTICLE 4.
 ELIGIBLE MUNICIPAL PROJECTS AND FUNDING PRIORITIES

 4.1.
 Funding Priorities.
 Each Fiscal Year, and subject to County's commitment to provide Municipalities at least the Minimum Annual Guarantee, County will advise Municipalities in writing of the Adopted Municipal Transportation Surtax Funding for the upcoming Fiscal Year and the method by which such funding will be divided between the various types of Eligible Municipal Projects, based on the following prioritization: